Tupo215/Refactor-UdaConnect/README.md

 # UdaConnect
 ## Overview
 ### Background
 Conferences and conventions are hotspots for making connections.
 Professionals in attendance often share the same interests and can make valuable business and personal connections with one another.
 At the same time, these events draw a large crowd and it's often hard to make these connections in the midst of all of these events' excitement and energy.
-To help attendees make connections, we are building the infrastructure for a service that can inform attendees if they have attended the same booths and presentations at an event.
+To help attendees make connections, we are building the infrastructure for a service that can inform attendees if they have attended the same booths and presentations at an event..

 ### Goal
 You work for a company that is building a app that uses location data from mobile devices.
 Your company has built a [POC](https://en.wikipedia.org/wiki/Proof_of_concept) application to ingest location data named UdaTracker.
 This POC was built with the core functionality of ingesting location and identifying individuals who have shared a close geographic proximity.